aristanetworks/avd-workshops/workshops/cicd-basics.md

 ### Local installation

-You must install the base requirements if running outside of the ATD interactive developer environment (IDE).
+If running outside of the ATD interactive developer environment (IDE), you must install the base requirements.

 ```shell
 python3 -m venv venv